 These run after delivery customizations created by Functions.

-They can’t modify renamed shipping options made by Functions.
+They cannot modify renamed shipping options made by Functions.

 But they can still move or hide those shipping methods if needed.